Accessible Canvas Content

 General Assistance with Accessibility

 There are a great many resources available to faculty in learning about accessibility compliance.
-The CCC Accessibility Center offers on-campus trainings, self-paced courses, and biannual workshops for all CCC employees.
+The CCC system has also made brief self-paced trainings available via the Vision Resource Center and self-paced courses via Canvas.
+All employees of the District are encouraged to explore these valuable resources..
 Read more…

 Perhaps one of the best resources for getting help with accessibility challenges is the CCC Accessibility Center Help Desk.
 Get answers and information regarding web accessibility issues common to California Community Colleges.
 Ask questions about websites, online videos, web applications, or mobile app accessibility to get a response from accessibility subject matter experts!